San Francisco Set To Ban Flavored Tobacco Products

 “I think it almost certainly will serve as a catalyst for other cities around the country to take on the issue of flavored tobacco products, including menthol,” Myers told CNBC ahead of the vote.
 “It not only sets a precedent, but it also provides a guideline for an action that probably could have a greater effect on African-American tobacco use than any other single action.”

 The intense debate over Proposition E was one of the fiercest issues of the political season, with millions being raised by proponents and enemies of the tobacco ban alike.
 Fans of Proposition E included political heavy hitters like former Mayor of New York City Michael Bloomberg, who contributed roughly $3 million to the effort to ban the tobacco products.
-On the other side of the issue, Tobacco proponents lobbied hard against Proposition E, with one tobacco company contributing almost $12 million to efforts to thwart Proposition E.
+On the other side of the issue, tobacco proponents lobbied hard against Proposition E, with one tobacco company contributing almost $12 million to efforts to thwart Proposition E.